-Vanessa is the Host and creator of business podcast “The after work drinks club” which is a top 100 iTunes global business podcast which interviews and features discussions with influential people of business and popular culture.
+Vanessa is the Host and creator of business podcast “After work drinks club” which is a top 100 iTunes global business podcast featuring conversations with influential people of business and popular culture.

 Vanessa is also the Host and Creator of Girls Talk, an online panel talk show for millennial women that has been viewed by over half a million people worldwide.

 She is a sought-after Presenter and Speaker on business, women’s issues and popular culture featured on BBC Radio One and hosting the Penguin Living and Virgin Books ‘Live.Life.
 Better’ Podcast.